An Important Message from Roswell Park Regarding Prostate Cancer Screening

 The recent Buffalo News editorial (Oct.
-22) by University of Minnesota professor and blogger Gary Schwitzer wags an accusing finger at Roswell Park Cancer Institute's prostate cancer awareness campaign for saying too little about the controversy concerning the challenges and value of mass prostate screening.
+22) by University of Minnesota professor and blogger Gary Schwitzer wags an accusing finger at Roswell Park Comprehensive Cancer Center's prostate cancer awareness campaign for saying too little about the controversy concerning the challenges and value of mass prostate screening.

 There is legitimate concern that widespread use of the PSA test may overdiagnose prostate cancer and put men at risk for complications from unnecessary treatments such as surgery and radiation.
 Roswell Park developed the PSA test for prostate cancer detection and management, and we are well aware of the test's advantages and limitations.
 In fact, our researchers are working hard to improve the PSA test to make one better able to ferret out prostate cancers that are potentially aggressive and life-threatening.